rkritzar39/calebsportfolio/SECURITY.md

 ## Version Control

-This security policy is version 1.26 and was last updated on 2025-22-8 at 9:40 AM EST.
+This security policy is version 26.5 and was last updated on 2025-25-11 at 4:52 PM EST.

 ---

-*This document is maintained by @BusArmyDude*
+*This document is maintained by @Caleb Kritzar*